mhevery/Largo-docs/Site-Setup/Theme-Options/Homepage-top-templates.md

 [[hero-featured.png]]

 Prominently features the top story along with three other 'Featured on Homepage' items, or by itself if none are specified.
+The top story should have a large image (at least 1170 pixels wide before uploading) as the post featured image.
 Best with [[Homepage Bottom]] set to 'blank'.

 ## Hero with Series

 [[hero-series.png]]

 Prominently features the top story along with other posts in [[its series|Custom taxonomies]], or by itself if not in a series.
+The top story should have a large image (at least 1170 pixels wide before uploading) as the post featured image.
 Best with [[Homepage Bottom]] set to 'blank'.

 ## Hero on the side with Series